How the pandemic lifted the lid on the ‘Darwinian world’ of Japan’s sumo

 “It’s a very Darwinian world,” he said.
 “It’s designed to force people to succeed or to quit.”

 Only the top wrestlers reap financial rewards.
-Kotokantetsu, who like all wrestlers goes by a single professional name, said he had entered the sport hoping he could help support his mother, but ended up having to ask her for money, which she struggled to raise.
+Kotokantetsu said he had entered the sport hoping he could help support his mother, but ended up having to ask her for money, which she struggled to raise.

 “If I get covid and have to be hospitalized, I’d have to ask my mom again,” he said.
 “Having to think about burdening her again, I thought about quitting, and I felt that was the only choice left.”